-17 Reported road casualties Great Britain, annual report: 2022 - GOV.UK (www.gov.uk)

-Some road users pose a greater risk to others

-Our analysis of GM's roads shows that different types of vehicles present different levels of risk to other road users.
+16 17 Reported road casualties Great Britain, annual report: 2022 - GOV.UK (www.gov.uk) Some road users pose a greater risk to others Our analysis of GM's roads shows that different types of vehicles present different levels of risk to other road users.
 In the results, shown in Table 2, we can see that car drivers are predominantly injured in collisions which only involve cars.
 Conversely, pedestrians are most frequently injured in collisions which involve cars, goods vehicles and other motorised vehicles, and this is the same for cyclists and motorcyclists.

-After cars, good vehicles are the largest contributor to vulnerable road users being killed or seriously injured on our roads.
-Due to their size, weight and poor visibility HGVs are more likely to cause serious injury or death if involved in a collision18.

-Table 2 - Vehicles Involved and who is injured in GM (2018-2022)19 Vehicle type involved (rows) / Mode of the killed or seriously injured (columns)
+After cars, goods vehicles are the largest contributor to vulnerable road users being killed or seriously injured on our roads.
+Due to their size, weight and poor visibility, HGVs are more likely to cause serious injury or death if involved in a collision18.
+Table 2: Vehicles Involved and who is injured in GM (2018-2022)19Key: The darker and larger the circle, the more KSI casualties involved. | Driver/Passenger